-The most highly ranked Full Applications will be forwarded to the Grants Officer under this NOFO, which will be EDA's Deputy Assistant Secretary for Regional Affairs (DAS/RA) or the DAS/RA's delegate.
-The Grants Officer has been delegated the authority to make the final decision on whether to fund an Application and may select a project for funding that differs from the most highly ranked Full Applications based on any of the following Selection Factors or use these Selection Factors to break a tie for applications that are otherwise considered substantially equal in merit:
+The most highly ranked applications will be forwarded to the Grants Officer under this NOFO, which EDA anticipates will be the Director of OIE.
+The Grants Officer has been delegated the authority to make the final decision on whether to fund an application and may select a project for funding that differs from the most highly ranked applications based on any of the following Selection Factors or use these Selection Factors to break a tie for applications that are otherwise considered substantially equal in merit:

-- 1. the extent to which the application meets the overall objectives of Section 27; - 2. the extent to which the selection of the application, alone or in the context of other applications, supports EDA's compliance with appropriations law requirements and report language guidance; - 3. the ability of a project to start quickly, realistically achieve project goals, and catalyze additional resources; - 4. the comparative financial or management capability of the applicant; - 5. the applicant's performance under previous Federal financial assistance awards, including whether the grantee submitted required performance reports and data; - 6. for previous grantees, the extent to which the application builds upon and creates synergies with previously funded work;
+- 1. the extent to which the application meets the overall objectives of Section 27; - 2. the extent to which the selection of the application, alone or in the context of other applications, supports EDA's compliance with appropriations law requirements and report language guidance; - 3. the ability of a project to start quickly, realistically achieve project goals, and catalyze additional resources; - 4. the comparative financial or management capability of the applicant; - 5. the applicant's performance under previous federal financial assistance awards, including whether the grantee submitted required performance reports and data; - 6. for previous grantees, the extent to which the application builds upon and creates synergies with previously funded work; - 7. for applicants to multiple competitions under this NOFO, the extent to which the proposal leverages dollars across the multiple programs to make their overall approach stronger; - 8. the extent to which the application leverages complementary public or private sector programs or policies, including but not limited to those operated or managed by the Federal Government; - 9. the availability of program funding; - 10. the extent to which the project supports EDA's goals of geographic balance in distribution of program funds (including but not limited to diversity among urban and rural states and diversity among regions of the United States), project types (including but not limited to diversity among

-- 7. for applicants to multiple competitions under this NOFO, the extent to which the proposal leverages dollars across the multiple programs to make their overall approach stronger; - 8. the extent to which the application leverages complementary public or private sector programs or policies, including but not limited to those operated or managed by the Federal government; - 9. the availability of program funding; - 10. the extent to which the project supports EDA's goals of geographic balance in distribution of program funds (including but not limited to diversity among urban and rural states), project types (including but not limited to diversity among Build and Scale awards under the Venture Challenge), sectoral focus (including but not limited to advanced wood products; advanced manufacturing; artificial intelligence; bioscience; commercial space; energy; marine energy; nanotechnology; telecommunications, including broadband; etc.), organizational type (including but not limited to organization size and stage of development) and the overall portfolio; and - 11. the extent to which any technical deficiencies or any budgetary or legal issues in the application may impact an applicant's ability to execute the project or achieve the desired impacts.
+Build and Scale awards under the Venture Challenge), sectoral focus (including but not limited to advanced wood products; advanced manufacturing; artificial intelligence; bioscience; commercial space; energy; marine energy; nanotechnology; telecommunications, including broadband; etc.), and organizational type (including but not limited to organization size and stage of development) within the overall portfolio of Build to Scale awards; and

+11. the extent to which any technical deficiencies or any budgetary or legal issues in the application may impact an applicant's ability to execute the project or achieve the desired impacts.

 The final decision of the Grants Officer must be consistent with this NOFO and applicable law.
-Should the Grants Officer make a selection that differs from the most highly ranked Applications, the Grants Officer will document the rationale for the decision in writing.
-There is no appeal process for denied Full Applications.
+Should the Grants Officer make a selection that differs from the most highly ranked applications, the Grants Officer will document the rationale for the decision in writing.
+There is no appeal process for denied applications.